EV Charging Guide

 Every EV comes with a charging adapter that connects to a standard home outlet (also known as Level 1 charging).
 This is typically used overnight while you sleep and adds up to 50 miles of range in 12 hours, more than most people drive on a typical day.
 For some drivers, this may be adequate, especially if the vehicle is not driven much daily or is a plug-in hybrid electric vehicle (PHEV).

-Though not required, in order to get the most out of any plug-in car’s electric mileage benefits, it is typically recommended to purchase a Level 2 home charging station.
+Though not required, in order to get the most out of any plug-in car’s electric mileage benefits, it is recommended to purchase a Level 2 home charging station.
 This will recharge your EV five to ten times faster than Level 1, and allow even ones with large batteries to always fully charge overnight.

 The best time to get a Level 2 is just before taking delivery of your vehicle, so the equipment can be installed and ready for charging the moment you receive your electric car.
 Massachusetts requires all chargers to be ENERGY STAR Certified Electric Vehicle Supply Equipment (EVSE).
 To find and compare products, visit the